Roger Joseph Boscovich

 Boscovich produced a precursor of atomic theory and made many contributions to astronomy, including the first geometric procedure for determining the equator of a rotating planet from three observations of a surface feature and for computing the orbit of a planet from three observations of its position.
-In 1753 he also discovered the absence of atmosphere on the Moon.
+In 1753 he also discovered the absence of an atmosphere on the Moon.